Skillkiller/r-place-2023-canvas-history-data/README.md

 You can find the whole list here: https://placedata.reddit.com/data/canvas-history/2023/index.html

 I look forward to seeing what our users create from this output of their own creation.

+## Further note
+I removed the gzip compression and compressed each file again with LZMA in a zip file.
+This has a disk space advantage.